-should encouraged to compare themselves with others. but with an ideal standard is right and fitting for if a man estimates his own worth by the worth of others, he either tries to elevate himself above others or to detract from another's worth.
+With regard to the obligation of benevolence, we should arouse children to the duty of helping others, rather than to the sentiment of feeling for them compare themselves with others, but with an ideal standard of what is right and fitting teaching them to compare themselves with the highest pattern of perfection.
+It is very absurd to see humility in depreciating ourselves.
+'See how such and such a child behaves himself!'
+An exclamation of this kind produces only a very ignoble mode of thinking; for if a man estimates his own worth by the worth of others, he either tries to elevate himself above others or to detract from another's worth.
 But this last is envy.
 We then only seek to impute faults to others, in order that we may compare favourably with them.
 Thus the spirit of emulation, wrongly applied, only arouses envy.
 Emulation may occasionally be used to good purpose, as when we tell a child, in order to convince him of the possibility of performing a certain task, that others could easily do it.
 We must on no account allow one child to humiliate another.
 We must seek to avoid every form of pride which is founded upon superiority of fortune.
 At the same time we must seek to cultivate frankness in the child.
 This is an unassuming confidence in himself, the possession of which places him in a position to exhibit his talents in a becoming manner.
 This self-confidence is to be distinguished from insolence, which is really indifference to the judgment of others.